Xela3026/yabbr-docs/docs/channels/email.md

 You can search the email aliases by name using the 'Filter' text box.
 :::

+---

 ## Email Signatures

+An Email Signature is a pre-made Email Template that can be automatically appended to the end of your emails.
 See the documentation for [Email Templates](../templates/email-templates.md).
-Specifically, look at the documentation for Email Signatures.